FunAudioLLM/CosyVoice/README.md

 You can directly discuss on [Github Issues](https://github.com/FunAudioLLM/CosyVoice/issues).

-You can also scan the QR code to join our officla Dingding chat group.
+You can also scan the QR code to join our official Dingding chat group.

 <img src="./asset/dingding.png" width="250px">